jayalath-jknr/Retail-analytics-Copilot/README.md

 ## License

-MIT License - See LICENSE file
+Non-Commercial License — See `LICENSE` for details.
+Commercial use requires prior written permission from the copyright holder.

 ## Author